raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- /task ---

 The only thing left to do is add a central **stop** sprite.
-A sprite in the centre of the the four _direction_ sprites that will turn all GPIO pins low when touched by the mouse pointer.
+A sprite in the centre of the the four _direction_ sprites that turns all GPIO pins low when touched by the mouse pointer.

 --- task ---

 Duplicate one of your _direction_ sprites as adjusting the code is much easier than starting from the beginning.

-The **stop** sprite will have much the same code but **all** GPIO pins will be turned low.
+The **stop** sprite has much the same code but **all** GPIO pins are turned low.

 ![Stop sprite](images/spriteIcon_stop.png)